marcelocoelho/4.031-digitalcamera/Py_Camera/readme.md

 ## How to use this script:

-1. Install OpenCV: You can install it using pip with the command pip install opencv-python.
+1. Install OpenCV: You can install it using pip with the command 'pip install opencv-python'
 2. Run the script.
 3. Press 'c' to capture an image.
 4. Press 'q' to exit the camera feed.